 Midwest & Northwest Offer Strong Incentives but Many Variations

 Some of the highest rebates can be found in the Mid- and Northwest regions.
 One challenge is to navigate the many different available rebate programs.
 For instance, Washington alone has 31 separate rebate programs, similar to Colorado and Minnesota.
 Each of the utilities’ programs has their own incentive levels and product requirements, so what worked for one location may not be available just one town over.

 Areas Where Funding Goes Quicker Than Anticipated

 Rebate programs typically have set budgets, meaning that program funding can run out for a few months, a year or indefinitely.
-Over the past few years, we've seen that between 10 - 20% of the rebate programs nationwide run out of funding at some point.
-A good example is Michigan where the major utilities have run out of money every year for the past few years.
-Similarly, some big programs in California, Maryland and New Hampshire have faced the same issue.
+Typically, we've seen that between 10 - 20% of the rebate programs nationwide run out of funding at some point.
+While a few programs are currently out of funding, this year we've noticed that several rather large utilities are struggling to meet their program goals.

 The Type of Product Makes a Big Difference

 The product being used will also influence where the best rebate areas are.
 For example, Avista Power in Idaho offers a $610 rebate for a LED pole mounted fixture replacing 1000W HID; one of the best in the country.
 On the other hand, their $6.50 4' tube rebate is close to the national average.
 Also, some areas don't allow exterior lighting or Type B / Direct Wire retrofits.

 If you have a multi-location project, just reach out to the BriteSwitch team and we can work with you to quickly identify the locations with the best rebates and take care of the entire rebate process for you.
 If you have your own rebate department, the Top Rebates report in RebatePro uses an algorithm to quickly identify the best rebates across North America for a specific product.Ask Us About Your Project